aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-06-18-mealy_compiler.markdown

 ### Data structure for automata

-We should use hybrid Mealy-Moore machine.
+We should use subsequential transducer.
 Check out the section on more [formal perspective](/transducers_intuitively.html#formal-perspective) for this model.
 In C we could implement it like this

 {% highlight C %}
 struct Transition{